• Blog

 3. Compare mouse movement heat maps with click heat maps to get a complete picture of user interaction.

-By implementing click tracking, customizing your heat map appearance, and tracking mouse movements, you’ll gather comprehensive data on how users interact with your website.
+When you implement click tracking, customizing your heat map appearance, and tracking mouse movements, you’ll gather comprehensive data on how users interact with your website.
 This information is crucial for making informed decisions about layout, content placement, and overall user experience improvements.

 Step 3: Create Scroll Depth Visualization